twistlock/docs/api/descriptions/vms/get.md

-Retrieves all VM image scan reports in CSV format.
+Retrieves all VM image scan reports.

 This endpoint maps to the table in **Monitor > Vulnerabilities > Hosts > VM images** in the Console UI.